gfroyland/Inflated-Generator/Rayleigh-Benard convection/README.md

 **Using a Stand Alone Julia REPL Window**

-1. Download and save the "Inflated-Generator-Rayleigh-Benard-Convection" repository to your system.
+1. Download and save either the "InfGen_RBC_CPU" or "InfGen_RBC_GPU" subrepository to your system.
+If your PC has GPU capabilities or you are running this code on a HPC cluster, download and save the latter, otherwise if you do not have these GPU capabilities at hand, download and save the former.
-2. Download the "RBC Velocity Data" folder from *TBA* and save it to the "Inflated-Generator-Rayleigh-Benard-Convection" folder on your system.
+2. Download the "RBC Velocity Data" folder from the aforementioned Zenodo repository and save it to the "InfGen_RBC_CPU" (or "InfGen_RBC_GPU") folder on your system.
-3. Open a new Julia REPL window and move to the "Inflated-Generator-Rayleigh-Benard-Convection" directory.
+3. Open a new Julia REPL window and move to the "InfGen_RBC_CPU" (or "InfGen_RBC_GPU") directory.
 4. Set up the Julia environment for this repository by hitting the "]" key on your keyboard, followed by typing the commands "activate ." and "instantiate", and hitting the backspace key once these processes have been completed.
-5. Either:
-    1. Run the GPU version of the RBC inflated generator script with: include("src/gpu_code/generator_script.jl"), if your PC has GPU capabilities or you are running this code on a HPC cluster; or
-    2. Run the CPU version of the RBC inflated generator script with: include("src/cpu_code/generator_script.jl"), if you do not have these GPU capabilities at hand.
+5. Run the RBC inflated generator method script with: include("generator_script.jl")
-6. Data, images, movies and text files will be stored in either the "src/cpu_code" subdirectory or the "src/gpu_code" subdirectory; depending on which version of the generator script you have run.
+6. Data, images, movies and text files will be stored in the "InfGen_RBC_CPU" (or "InfGen_RBC_GPU") directory.

 **Using VS Code**

-1. Download and save the "Inflated-Generator-Rayleigh-Benard-Convection" repository to your system.
+1. Download and save either the "InfGen_RBC_CPU" or "InfGen_RBC_GPU" subrepository to your system.
+If your PC has GPU capabilities or you are running this code on a HPC cluster, download and save the latter, otherwise if you do not have these GPU capabilities at hand, download and save the former.
-2. Download the "RBC Velocity Data" folder from *TBA* and save it to the "Inflated-Generator-Rayleigh-Benard-Convection" folder on your system.
+2. Download the "RBC Velocity Data" folder from the aforementioned Zenodo repository and save it to the "InfGen_RBC_CPU" (or "InfGen_RBC_GPU") folder on your system.
-3. Open VS Code, and open the "Inflated-Generator-Rayleigh-Benard-Convection" folder in your workspace.
+3. Open VS Code, and open the "InfGen_RBC_CPU" (or "InfGen_RBC_GPU") folder in your workspace.
 4. Start a new Julia REPL in VS Code.
-Click on "Julia env" at the bottom of your VS Code window, select "(pick a folder)" from the drop down menu appearing at the top of the window, and find and select the "Inflated-Generator-Rayleigh-Benard-Convection" folder in the system dialog.
+Click on "Julia env" at the bottom of your VS Code window, select "(pick a folder)" from the drop down menu appearing at the top of the window, and find and select the "InfGen_RBC_CPU" (or "InfGen_RBC_GPU") folder in the system dialog.
 5. Complete the set up of the Julia environment for this repository by hitting the "]" key on your keyboard, followed by typing the commands "activate ." and "instantiate", and hitting the backspace key once these processes have been completed.
-6. In the VS Code explorer sidebar, navigate to the "src" folder, then navigate to either the "cpu_code" or the "gpu_code" folder depending on your system's capabilities; and then left-click on the "generator_script.jl" file within that folder.
+6. In the VS Code explorer sidebar, left-click on the "generator_script.jl" file within that folder.
 The code should open at the right.
 Click on the right-pointing triangle icon near the top right to run the script file.
-7. Data, images, movies and text files will be stored in either the "src/cpu_code" subdirectory or the "src/gpu_code" subdirectory; depending on which version of the generator script you have run.
+7. Data, images, movies and text files will be stored in the "InfGen_RBC_CPU" (or "InfGen_RBC_GPU") directory.

 # Details on Code Output